 - Minimum knowledge, skills, and abilities What skills are needed to perform the duties listed?
 What knowledge do you expect the student to have prior to training? - Hour requirements and schedule Are certain shifts required?
 Will the student need a flexible schedule? - Location Where will the work take place?
-Will the student need to travel? - Minimum level of education and experience Are you looking for students of a certain major?
+On campus, remote, or hybrid?
+Note: Remote positions should only be within the metro DMV area. - Minimum level of education and experience Are you looking for students of a certain major?
 Will you hire an undergraduate or a graduate student? - Physical requirements Does the job require heavy lifting?
 Will the student need to spend extended periods of time standing?